r-devel/r-svn/.github/README.md

 The [examples](./examples) directory contains scripts to show how to build R locally.
 Basically these scripts just let you run the same steps as the CI in [build-svn.yaml](./workflows/build-svn.yaml) for a given platform:

  - [build-r-macos.sh](./examples/build-r-macos.sh): do a full prep, build, and check on MacOS.

+## Develop locally

+For local development, `git status` should accurately reflect the state of the repository.
+A default clone will have the following two problems:

+- A large amount of untracked unignored files.
+- A change in `Makefile.in` necessitated by having to build from a Git clone.

+The [local](./local) directory contains files to help with these issues:

+- [dot-gitignore](./local/dot-gitignore): A `.gitignore` file ready to copy to the root of the project.
+- [post-checkout](./local/post-checkout): A script to update the `SVNINFO` file after each checkout or commit.

+Run the [setup.sh](./local/setup.sh) script for automated setup.